 - Analytical Aptitude

 Besides, the following are the critical aspects of the class profile of the 2021 intake –

 Average Work Ex

 The University of St. Gallen is one of the institutions that do not provide acceptance rate information.
+A Masters in Management program in St. Gallen provides students with excellent future job opportunities.
 This could occur because a university has programs where an applicant only needs to meet admission requirements to enrol and does not have to compete with others.

-Program and Curriculum of St. Gallen M.A. in Strategy and International Mgt.
+Program and Curriculum of St. Gallen MIM and M.A. in Strategy and International Mgt.

 The SIM’s interdisciplinary curriculum includes intelligence, broad sympathy, scientific literacy, and practical utility.
 It provides one with the tools to deliver the extraordinary results required to have a significant social impact.
 The program, in particular, focuses on one’s professional and personal development, communication, interpersonal effectiveness, and ability to solve complex assignments.

 The SIM curriculum consists of 90 ECTS and lasts for three whole semesters (1.5 years).
-It is founded on the fundamental disciplines of strategy, leadership, finance, marketing, organisational behaviour, and international management.
+It is founded on the fundamental disciplines of strategy, leadership, finance, marketing, organizational behaviour, and international management.
+Students often opt for Master in Management in Australia.
 These majors’ advanced courses are supplemented by a selection of SIM Integrative, which allows one to investigate significant management challenges of this era by taking a holistic approach to the relevant management disciplines.

 - Marketing and Consumer behaviour

 - The global leader and Managerial effectiveness